JetBrains/kotlin-web-site/docs/reference/generics.md

 Sometimes you want to say that you know nothing about the type argument, but still want to use it in a safe way.
-The safe way here is to say that we are dealing with an *out*\-projection (the object does not consume any values of unknown types), and that this projection is with the upper-bound of the corresponding parameter, i.e. `out Any?` for most cases.
-Kotlin provides a shorthand syntax for this, that we call a **star-projection**: `Foo<*>` means `Foo<out Bar>` where `Bar` is the upperbound for `Foo`'s type parameter.
+The safe way here is to say that we are dealing with an *out*\-projection (the object does not consume any values of unknown types), and that this projection is with the upper bound of the corresponding parameter, i.e. `out Any?` for most cases.
+Kotlin provides a shorthand syntax for this, that we call a **star-projection**: `Foo<*>` means `Foo<out Bar>` where `Bar` is the upper bound for `Foo`'s type parameter.

 *Note*: star-projections are very much like Java's raw types, but safe.